-I met these 3 ladies, Papati, Aarayi & Valarmarai who were preparing tea on a huge pot.
+I met these 3 ladies, Papati, Aarayi & Valarmarai who were preparing tea in a huge pot.
 I went to them and said I can speak Tamil too, I am from India.
 They were just so happy to see me and my bangles, haha yes my bangles & my anklets too.
-They said, they feel really nice to see a girl in bangles and anklets.
+They said they feel really nice to see a girl in bangles and anklets.
 They asked me to wait as they wanted me to taste the tea they were preparing; it was a huge pot that was getting prepared for all their co-workers/friends.
 They were also kind enough to show how the tea leaves are cut made me wear their hat & taught me how the whole process works.
 They were saying India is way too developed, you may not be having people working to cut tea leaves; I laughed & said we are as good as siblings who are running at the same pace.

 That’s the tallest waterfall in Sri Lanka, Bambarakanda Falls at the height of 263 meters surrounded by pine forest.
-Vehicles are allowed only till a certain point; in just a few meters of walk through the pine trees you can hear the water roaring high up from 263 meters.
+Vehicles are allowed only till a certain point; in just a few meters of walk through the pine trees, you can hear the water roaring high up from 263 meters.

 Hike to this fall was a super short one & still scary through the slippery pine tree leaves.
 Leaches sucking blood on you, the roots you try to hold to climb up breaks & we finally still made it.
 As we walked closer to the falls, this pretty much looked like a dream I was walking in.
-Once you are out of the Pine forest, you will enter into an engraved path through lush green mountains & at a distance you will see the fall.
-It is called Lanka falls because, the shape of pond where the water hits the ground, that is naturally formed through rocks looks like a map of Sri Lanka.
+Once you are out of the Pine forest, you will enter into an engraved path through lush green mountains & at a distance, you will see the fall.
+It is called Lanka falls because of the shape of the pond where the water hits the ground, that is naturally formed through rocks looks like a map of Sri Lanka.

 Train from Haputale to Kandy